LearnOnDemandSystems/docs/lod/capture-differencing-disks.md

 1. Launch the lab

 1. Log in to the VM and make any changes that you would like to persist for each lab instance of the lab.
-For example, softare installations and/or configurations.
+For example, software installations and/or configurations.

 1. In the running lab, click the gear icon at the top of the screen and click _Differencing Disks_. ![](images/gear-icon.png){25X25}